ab-gad/react_day3_moviesWebsite/README.md

 A simple movies website where you can git all] information you need about your favourite movies like (rating, voting count, languages, budgets, status, overview, ...etc).

-You can definitely search for any movie you want and can also add (or remove) movies to (or from) your movies page
+You can definitely search for any movie you want and can also add (or remove) movies to (or from) your favourite page

 ## Pages